Learn how to manage your finances and protect yourself during the coronavirus pandemic. Read more…

 So, should you work from home?

-At the end of the day, the decision to work from home for at least part of the week will come down to your individual needs.
-If you're less concerned about the social aspects of a working environment and feel you have a good level of self-control, working from home can have some really positive impacts on your work-life balance and overall wellbeing.
+In general, however, if you're less concerned about the social aspects of a working environment and feel you have a good level of self-control, working from home can have some really positive impacts on your work-life balance and overall wellbeing.
 If you tend to feel lonely without the company of others or find yourself easily distracted, you may want to stick to your current working arrangement.

 Ask an Expert